Geography and Climate

 Housing and Site Location

-All Volunteers are required to live with a host family during the 11 weeks of pre-service training and the first 6 months of service.
-Couples will live together with the same host family.
-After the first 6 months of service, if appropriate housing is available, a Volunteer may request to live independently however, the home stay experience is often the most memorable and rewarding experience in a Volunteer’s service.
+All Volunteers are required to live with a host family during the 11 weeks of pre-service training and for the 24 months of service.
+Couples will live with the same host family.
+The home stay experience is often one of the most rewarding experiences for Volunteers.
+It helps facilitate stronger community relationships, engagement, and integration and improves safety and security during service.

 Assignments may be in a city, a mid-sized town, a small town, or a rural village.
 Housing is usually made of cement or adobe blocks, sometimes covered with stucco.
 Roofs are made of tile, corrugated tin, or thatch.
 You will have your own room, which may be within the larger house or a separate room within a family compound.
 You will likely have electricity and occasional running water, although not all Volunteers do.
 The electric current in Peru is 220 volts.
 You will have access to either indoor plumbing or a latrine.